 This course covers the gathering and using of information in the work environment.
 Emphasis is placed upon written communication--business letters, other forms of office communications, and technical reports.
 Oral communications, nonverbal communications, and listening skills will be studied.
-EduKan course equivalency is EN101, as approved by Academic Affairs Council 1/25/2021.

-Credits 3 Lab Hours 0 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator
+Credits 3 Lab Hours 0 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator N